rydmike/adaptive_theme_demo/README.md

 # Adaptive Theming Demo at Fluttercon 2024

-This is the repo used at the talk **"Everything Material All At Once"**, given by Mike Rydstrom and Taha Tesser, July 4th, 2024, in Berlin at the **Fluttercon** conference.
+This is the repo used at the talk **"Everything Material All At Once"**, presented by Mike Rydstrom and Taha Tesser, July 4th, 2024, in Berlin at the **Fluttercon** conference.

 This repo was used for the adaptive theming part in the talk.